Vietnam.vn - Nền tảng quảng bá Việt Nam

 According to analysts, the main reason is that AMD is not producing enough output.
 AMD itself admitted that it faced unprecedented demand for cards like the RX 9070 XT, showing that they were surprised and could not meet the demand.
 In addition, AMD also had to balance the supply of semiconductor chips from TSMC for both Radeon GPUs and Ryzen 9000 CPUs, which are also very hot, creating a difficult production problem.

-There are, however, some glimmers of hope for the 'red team'.
-Sales data in Germany shows that AMD has even surpassed Nvidia, suggesting that if they can get the manufacturing right, they could turn things around.
+However, there are still glimmers of hope for the 'red team'.
+Sales data in Germany shows that AMD has even surpassed Nvidia, showing that if they can solve the manufacturing problem, they can completely turn the situation around.

 It's worth noting that Nvidia has achieved great success despite the RTX 50 series being said to offer little performance improvement over the previous generation.
 Their gaming revenue still skyrocketed to a record $3.8 billion.